cycling in pindus mountains

 Taking a bicycle on a train in Greece

-Cycling from Thessaloniki to Metsovo in Pindus National Park will take you about three extra days.
+Cycling from Thessaloniki to Metsovo in Pindus National Park will take about three extra days.
 If your time is limited, you can take a train to Florina and cycle first from the mountains of Verno south towards the Pindus.

 Up to 2 bicycles are accepted with no additional costs on this route.